CGCooke/CGCooke.github.io/_posts/2015-3-27-Scattered-Interpolation.md

 Interpolation
 ===============

+Ultimately, there is no universally correct choice of interpolation method to use.
+However it is useful to know the mechanics associated with going from scattered points to an interpolated array for a number of different methods.

 {% highlight python %}
 numIndexes = 500
 xi = np.linspace(np.min(xArray), np.max(xArray),numIndexes)
 yi = np.linspace(np.min(yArray), np.max(yArray),numIndexes)
 {% endhighlight %}

-The first method we can try is delauny triangulation, which can be found in matplotlib.mlab.
+The first method we can try is Delaunay triangulation, which can be found in matplotlib.mlab.
 {% highlight python %}
 DEM = griddata(xArray, yArray, heightArray, xi, yi)
 {% endhighlight %}

+Another option is linear interpolation, which can be performed using scipy.interpolate.
 {% highlight python %}
 XI, YI = np.meshgrid(xi, yi)
 points = np.asarray(points)
 values = np.asarray(estimatedHeightList)
-interpolatedArray =scipy.interpolate.griddata(points, values, (XI,YI), method='linear')
+DEM =scipy.interpolate.griddata(points, values, (XI,YI), method='linear')
 {% endhighlight %}

 http://wiki.scipy.org/Cookbook/Matplotlib/Gridding_irregularly_spaced_data